 Ironically, I wanted my macs to fail this time so I could recreate the problems that others were having with chocolate macs but this batch baked without any problems and they were fully set with no hollows as well.
-I even used a grocery store brand cocoa powder (i know, gasp!).
-At the end of the day, I think using the right techniques is always the most important ingredient for success and as for those cracks, make sure you’vec tapped your piped shells hard enough and given your shells enough time to dry.
+I even used a cocoa powder from the grocery store (i know, gasp!).
+I think using the right techniques and ingredients is always the most important step towards macaron success.
+Here are some things you need to watch out for:

 Good luck and fill me in on your macaron journey.

 Double Chocolate Macarons

 A classic chocolate macaron with double the chocolate goodness!
 The macaron shells are baked with cocoa powder and they are then filled with an easy chocolate ganache.

 Chocolate Macaron Batter Ingredients